The Hodag. [& a few lesser known variants] - [Fearsome Critters | Cryptids.]

 The 'spotted hodag' was cataloged & mentioned across several newspapers beggining in January of 1896-1897 where it was used part of various advertisements for the 'Centralia Lumber Co’ (Washington) - (it was 'Photographed' by T.A.
 Taylor.) - [people could order lumber and request more information about the hodag] This "Spotted Hodag" can move incredibly fast though it has "crooked legs" like a reptile. it can also "spin" its horns on a swivel for improved offensive and defensive abilities. -[Given the time this was published, It was probably piggybacking on recent Rhinelanders 'Black Hodag' hype.] -

-• "Shovel Nosed" Hodag: (Latin: Nasobatilus hystrivoratus.) -"Fearsome Creatures"
+• Cox's 'Shovel Nosed' Hodag: (Latin: Nasobatilus hystrivoratus.) -"Fearsome Creatures"

-Predating, Tyron's, this variety of Hodag was Recorded by State forester William T Cox and was published in "Fearsome Creatures of the Lumberwoods." said to be 'About the size of a Rhino' with an iconic "shovel-shaped-bone spur" as a nose, which it uses to dig up the roots of trees until they fall, this is in order to get at hiding porcupines which it devours head first!!! - it has hooves instead of claws and stiff hind legs which don't bend, it sleeps against trees and other structures. - (see also the 'Hugag.') - Because it digs: this one takes on the most literal meaning to the word "hoe-dag" which is also a type of digging tool.)
+Predating Tyron's, this variety of Hodag was Recorded by State forester William T Cox and was published in "Fearsome Creatures of the Lumberwoods." said to be 'About the size of a Rhino' with an iconic "shovel-shaped-bone spur" as a nose, which it uses to dig up the roots of trees until they fall, this is in order to get at hiding porcupines which it devours head first!!! - it has hooves instead of claws and stiff hind legs which don't bend, it is hairless and its skin is a striped plaid. it sleeps against trees and other structures (see also the 'Hugag.') it nests in the fall. - Because it digs: this one takes on the most literal meaning to the word "hoe-dag" which is also a type of digging tool.) -

 • "Sidehill dodge Hodags" - "The Happy Hodag of the Hills" - "Hillside Ghysers" - (Latin: "Hodagius dissimilipedis ananioidiaes")